huggingface/hf_benchmarks/README.md

 # evaluate
-A starter kit for hosting benchmarks on the Hub
+A starter kit for evaluating benchmarks on the [🤗 Hub](https://huggingface.co)

+## Adding a new benchmark

+If you would like to evaluate a new benchmark, following the instructions [here](benchmarks/README.md).